alison-engfis/tidesat-gnssr/README.md

 Check out my current tasks status:

-- 🔭 Working at CTA - UFRGS in the Cosmic Pampa project, as Bash Automation developer;
+- 🔭 Working at TideSat Global- UFRGS.
 - 🌱 Currently learning more of:

      - Commands to execute in a Container Docker;